mongodb/specifications/source/client-side-encryption/tests/README.md

 4. Create a `ClientEncryption` object (referred to as `client_encryption`) with `keyVaultNamespace` set to `keyvault.datakeys`.

-#### createDataKey

-1. Configure the mock server to simulate two HTTP failures and two TCP failures.
-2. Call `client_encryption.createDataKey()` with "aws" as the provider and the following masterKey:
+The failpoint server is configured using HTTP requests.
+Example request to simulate a network failure:

+`curl -X POST https://localhost:9003/set_failpoint/network -d '{"count": 1}' --cacert drivers-evergreen-tools/.evergreen/x509gen/ca.pem`

+To simulate an HTTP failure, replace `network` with `http`.

+When the following test cases request setting `masterKey`, use the following values based on the KMS provider:

+For "aws":

 ```javascript
 {